tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/README.md

 If you're a developer and interested in learning more about Runtime Agent, follow these links to:

-- [Guides](./developer/README.md) for Application Connector Developer
+- [Tutorials](./tutorials/README.md) for Application Connector Developer
-- Details about the [UCL Connection](../../resources/06-20-compassconnection.md) custom resource (CR)
+- Details about the [Connection](../../resources/06-20-compassconnection.md) custom resource (CR) for UCL (please be aware that UCL was previously called `Compass` - for historical reasons the CR is still named `CompassConnection`)
 - How the [connection to UCL](./07-10-ucl-connection.md) is established
 - Understand how the Runtime Agent [configures runtimes](./07-20-configuring-runtime.md)